confluentinc/ksql/docs/developer-guide/query-with-structured-data.rst

 Use the {{ site.kcat }} utility to create and populate a new topic, named ``raw-topic``, with some records that have nested data.
 The records are formatted as JSON arrays.
-For more information, see :ref:`kafkacat-usage`.
+For more information, see `kafkacat Utility <https://docs.confluent.io/current/app-development/kafkacat-usage.html>`__.

 .. code:: bash